Pageboy/perspectief/_posts/2019/2019-06-09-oil-pressure-gauge.md

 [![2 Oil Pressure senders removed from the engine.]({{site.baseurl}}/images/2019/06/IMG_1244.jpg)]({{site.baseurl}}/images/2019/06/IMG_1244.jpg)

 The upper helm gauge must have been fitted later in the boat's history.
 The brand is _Faria_.
 I got in touch with the tech support at the Faria supplier `ASAP`.
-Tis guy was very knowledgable and tracked down the problem.
+The person I spoke to was very knowledgable and tracked down the problem.

 [![New gauge installed with the old US type on the left.]({{site.baseurl}}/images/2019/06/IMG_1266.jpg)]({{site.baseurl}}/images/2019/06/IMG_1266.jpg)